chicagozer/rtdb/README.md

 ### Map/Reduce

 The query within each view is implemented via map/reduce.
 Each query requires a map function and a reduce function.
-Optionally, a finalize function and a personalize function can be added.
+Optionally, a finalize function and a personalize function can be added; each will be explained in order.

 #### Map

 The map function is called once for each incoming document.
-It takes the following arguments.
+The purpose is to initially categorize the data and it takes the following arguments.

 * item - *item* is the document to process.
 * emit - *emit* is a function that is called to *map* the item.